-While traditional managed IT service providers play a role to proactively prevent unexpected incidents and assist people with service issues, they are stuck maintaining the status quo of fixed costs and fixed value.
+While traditional managed IT service providers play a role in proactively preventing unexpected incidents and assisting people with service issues, they are stuck maintaining the status quo of fixed costs and fixed value.
 Yes, it’s important to ensure systems have the latest software patch updates, antivirus is installed, and employees’ technical questions are answered.
-But if organizations only deliver on that basic IT “preventative maintenance”, there is so much missing.
+But if organizations only deliver on that basic IT “preventative maintenance,” there is so much missing.

 Keeping the lights on is important, but business requirements today demand a higher-level perspective about understanding the impact and value of enabling your business to achieve more.

 Any business today is an IT organization at the core.
 When IT systems are unavailable for any length of time the hit to the company’s bottom line is dramatic.
 Adopting a traditional MSP IT model limits the value of technology as a catalyst for exponential progress.
 IT has become a critical business unit, securing client and employee data, while enabling the company to compete in new and innovative ways.
 To accomplish this, a different, innovative approach is required, beyond just a managed IT service plan.

 An IT Strategy Assessment and Roadmap provides that new perspective